 Why Stress Feels So Constant (and What You Can Do)

 The goal isn't to "eliminate" stress.
-It's to right-size it: handling what's in your control, recovering your body between demands, and designing your day so pressure becomes momentum instead of overload.
+It's to right-size it: handling what's in your control, setting clear boundaries, recovering your body between demands, and designing your day so pressure becomes momentum instead of overload.
+Left unchecked, chronic stress leads to burnout.

 ⚠️ Important: Innermost is a supportive companion, not a replacement for therapy or medical care.
 If stress is tied to trauma, medical issues, or thoughts of self-harm, please seek professional help.